 In his paper on the ethics of bank robbing, R. Hood (1954) argues that it is ethically permissible to rob banks as long as the funds are re-distributed to the poor.
 He defends this claim on utilitarian grounds, noting that the total happiness of the society will increase by an amount far greater than the relatively minor decrease in happiness experienced by the banks’ shareholders.
 He considers, then refutes, objections to this position, including objections based on non-utilitarian approaches to ethics (egoism, Kantian deontology).

-For the physical and social sciences, research articles almost always include a standard list of specific elements (listed below), whether or not each of these elements has its own heading or subheading in the paper.
+For the physical and social sciences (or any “empirical” area of study), on the other hand, research articles almost always include a standard list of specific elements (listed below), whether or not each of these elements has its own heading or subheading in the article.
 Most, if not all, of these elements should be paraphrased in your summary.

 These elements are: